 The other problem is in regard to travel.
 When you are at the airport, security officials might conduct a random passenger background check.
 They are going to do it in the federal – FBI – database.
 If something comes up and it is incomplete or confusing, they may pull you aside.
 By the time they figure it out, you have probably missed your flight.
 A number of our firm’s clients have been in this situation, and embarrassed to be pulled out of line.
 The same situation may occur if you are trying to cross the border into Canada where motorists, passengers and corporate truckers can be denied entry.

 If you were not arrested, brought to the police station, booked and fingerprinted as part of the process, you will not have an FBI criminal record.
 Individuals who have received only an arraignment summons will have a state record, but no FBI record will exist unless you are actually arrested and fingerprinted.

 Contact A Stoughton FBI Records Lawyer

-Do not risk future opportunities or embarrassment by failing to update, correct, or expunge your FBI arrest record.
+Do not risk future opportunities or embarrassment by failing to update, seal, or expunge your FBI arrest record.
 Let the Law Office of Philip L. Arnel help.
 Contact us in Dedham/Westwood, Massachusetts, at 781-708-4137.
-For more information, please see Update or Expunge an FBI Record FAQ.
+For more information, please see Update, Seal or Expunge an FBI Record FAQ.